Absio/js-api/README.md

 Parameter   | Type  | Description
 :-----------|:------|:-----------
 `password` | String | The password used to encrypt the key file.
-`question` | String | The question should only be used as a hint to remember the answer.
+`question` | String | The question should only be used as a hint to remember the `backupPassphrase`.
 This string is stored in plain text and should not contain sensitive information.
-`answer` | String | The answer used to reset the password or retrieve the key file from the server.
+`backupPassphrase` | String | The `backupPassphrase` used to reset the password or retrieve the key file from the server.

 ---

-### `logIn(userId, password, answer[, options])`
+### `logIn(userId, password, backupPassphrase[, options])`
 Decrypts the key file containing the user's private keys with the provided password.
 If the decryption succeeds, then a private key will be used to authenticate with the server.
-If the key file is not cached locally, the answer is used to download the key file.
+If the key file is not cached locally, the `backupPassphrase` is used to download the key file.

 Returns a Promise.